 - -Sampling frequency: 32/44.1/48 kHz

-- -Compatible with variable bit rate and multi-session
+- -Bitrate: 48/64/80/96/128/160/192 kbps Compatible with variable bitrate and multi-session

-- -Maximum layers (including ROOT): 8 layers
+- Maximum layers (including ROOT): 8 layers

 To Load a Disc

 Insert a disc about halfway into the disc slot.
 The drive will pull the disc in the rest of the way to play it.
 You operate the disc player with the same controls used for the radio.
 The number of the current track is shown in the display.
 When playing a disc in MP3 or WMA, the numbers of the current folder and file are shown.
 The system will continuously play a disc until you change modes.